-A video, like any form of content, typically requires peer review and stakeholder approval before it’s ready for distribution.
-Whether it’s for use on your website, in an email campaign, or for an advertisement on social media, getting video feedback will always make for a better and, ultimately more effective, final product- regardless of how or where you’re sharing it out.
+Like any form of content, videos require peer review and stakeholder approval before they can be distributed.
+Getting feedback on your video will always make for a better and, ultimately more effective, final product- regardless of how or where you’re sharing it out.

 Q: Before you can receive video feedback, you must first create the video.
 When you receive a video assignment, how do you approach getting started?